 Welcome Supporters!
-I am running the Chicago Half Marathon in May for TEAM PAWS Chicago!
+I am running the Chicago Half Marathon in May (postponed to September) for TEAM PAWS Chicago!

 Follow my Journey with Homeless Pets:

 1. It all started in the summer of 2018 when I first met a little black pittie in the woods of Tennessee.
 There are many back-roads breeders there who try to sell puppies for a quick dollar and then dump the ones they can't sell.
 I tried to take this love bug home, but the neighbors decided that they wanted to keep the dog and care for her.
 It was a very fortunate ending for her.
 (See her photo in my photos below.
 Her photo is also my profile picture!)